horda-dev/dart_client/README.md

 ### Value Change Handlers

-// todo: add an explanation that this is api is designed for cases when you need to run a custom code when the values gets changed, for example to run Flutter animation.
-In all other cases real-time updates are work out of the box.
+Value change handlers are designed for cases where you need to execute **custom code** when specific values change, such as triggering Flutter animations, showing notifications, or logging events.
+For normal UI updates, the automatic real-time updates work out of the box without any additional setup.

+Use change handlers when you need programmatic reactions to data changes rather than just UI rebuilds:

 Listen to specific view changes for reactive updates: